 4 Myths about Turning and Repositioning for Pressure Ulcer Prevention

-“Beware of the half-truth.
-You may have gotten hold of the wrong half"
+You may have gotten hold of the wrong half

 As a wound care and bedside nurse, I have studied Turning and Repositioning of the bedbound patient exhaustively.
-From patient’s body mechanics to the nursing process to equipment design and usage, I have come to understand that there are many aspects of Turning and Repositioning that are often overlooked or misunderstood.
+I have come to understand that there are many aspects of Turning and Repositioning that are often overlooked or misunderstood.

 The reader might identify and agree with my assessments, or maybe feel a little provoked to dispute my assertions.
 Either way, I hope this commentary will challenge all who share similar aspirations to stop pressure injuries to pause, reflect and step out of the proverbial preconceived notions box to think about how we may better approach this most important nursing intervention:

-Myth # 1: We have to turn our patients every two hours
+Myth # 1: Turning every two hours is required

 The “must turn q2h” is perhaps the most pervasive and misunderstood myth in all of the pressure injury prevention history.
 The paradigm came originally from our hero Florence Nightingale.
 Florence determined the 2-hour turn frequency time interval not because she had evidence or even collected data about it, but because it took her about 2 hours to round on her patients.